- Filing an Ethics Complaint

 To File a Complaint Yourself:

-- Complete, sign and date the Ethics Complaint Form (Form D-1), which you may download and print from this website.
+- Complete our online Ethics Complaint form, or sign and date the PDF version of the Ethics Complaint Form (Form D-1), which you may download and print.
 (Ethics complaints must be filed with the Association within 180 days of the time the complainant knew– or reasonably should have known—that potentially unethical conduct took place).

 - Check the Article(s) of the Code of Ethics believed violated.
 The articles are illustrated through Standards of Practice, but the Standard of Practice may only be used as support for the Article(s) being charged.
 The Article number(s) must be cited.

 - Include a narrative description of the circumstances and facts surrounding the complaint, being as specific as possible.

 - Attach copies of all relevant documents such as listing and sales contracts, letters etc. labeling these as Exhibit 1, 2, etc.

 The Association has a standing Grievance Committee whose function is to do a “paper review” of disciplinary complaints, to screen out frivolous complaints, to prevent abuse and harassment, and to assure complaints are properly framed.
 It does not review arbitration requests.
 Grievance Committee “paper review” is the first step in the Disciplinary Hearing process.